svaarala/duktape/doc/buffers.rst

 Overview
 ========

-Ecmascript did not originally have a binary array (or binary string) data type so various approaches are used:
+ECMAScript did not originally have a binary array (or binary string) data type so various approaches are used:

 * Khronos typed array: